clydemcqueen/orca2/README.md

 ]}'
 ~~~

+See Mission.action for more details.

-All of the AUV missions use cameras and ArUco markers to localize.
+Orca uses camera(s) and ArUco markers to localize.
+Make sure the camera has a good view of a marker before starting a mission.
+If the mission fails to start there might be no marker in view, or the closest marker might be too far away.

 ## Hardware modifications